swaptacular/swpt_accounts/protocol.rst

    The demurrage rate for new prepared transfers.
 That is: the value of the ``demurrage_rate`` field in new `PreparedTransfer`_ messages.
-This MUST be a number between ``-100`` and ``0``, which MUST be the same for all accounts with the given debtor.
+This MUST be a number between ``-100`` and ``0``, which MUST be the same for all accounts with the given debtor. [#demurrage-rate]_

 gratis_period : int32
    The gratis period for new prepared transfers.
 That is: the value of the ``gratis_period`` field in new `PreparedTransfer`_ messages.
-This MUST be a non-negative number, which MUST be the same for all accounts with the given debtor.
+This MUST be a non-negative number, which MUST be the same for all accounts with the given debtor. [#gratis-period]_

 status_flags : int32
    Account status bit-flags.
 Different server implementations may use